-Karen Kear, Helen Synchronous Online Learning: Online synchronous tutorials have been vital in Donelan and Jon Addressing the Challenges of Student replacing face-to-face tutorials during the Rosewell 1 pandemic.
-However, there is often a lack of Roseweii Engagement · active participation by students.
+Karen Kear, Helen Synchronous Online Learning: Online synchronous tutorials have been vital in Donelan and Jon Addressing the Challenges of Student replacing face-to-face tutorials during the Rosewell , , Roseweii Engagement pandemic.
+However, there is often a lack of active participation by students.
 We present student survey data from a pan-university project investigating this issue, with the aim of improving the online tutorial experience for students and tutors.
 Jenny Duckworth Tutor and student experiences of SDT306 (Environment: Responding to Change) and Harriet Kopinska marking grids for assessment on a uses marking grids to give feedback against Level 3 interdisciplinary module Learning Outcomes by applying criteria.
 Our project evaluates student and tutor experiences of this marking grid approach, through the analysis of quantitative (survey) and qualitative (interview) data.
-We will discuss our preliminary findings and their implications 13.00-14.00 Lunch 14.00-15.00 Parallel Session C: Sho ort Oral Presentations - Academic Comm unity, Employability and Supporting Students Room A Chair: TBC Cath Brown and Building a sense of community Research shows a strong sense of community can Susan Pawley through social activities on MST124 make a real difference in students' retention and success.
+We will discuss our preliminary findings and their implications 13.00-14.00 Lunch and Posters 14.00-15.00 Parallel Session C: Sho ort Oral Presentations - Academic Comm unity, Employability and Supporting Students Room A Chair: Julie Cath Brown and Building a sense of community Research shows a strong sense of community can Robson Susan Pawley through social activities on MST124 make a real difference in students' retention and success.
 But this is harder at a distance!
-In this project, we are running a range of social activities project, we are running a range of social activities in a large population level 1 module (MST124) to , , , Janet Haresnape Employability skills gained through in a large population level 1 module (MST124) to Janet Haresnape Employability skills gained through engagement with practical in a large population level 1 module (MST124) to develop community and analysing the results.
-Janet Haresnape in a large population level 1 module (MST124) to develop community and analysing the results.
-A survey of OU Life Science students who had Janet Haresnape engagement with practical in a large population level 1 module (MST124) to develop community and analysing the results.
-A survey of OU Life Science students who had undertaken one particular practical investigation Janet Haresnape engagement with practical in a large population level 1 module (MST124) to develop community and analysing the results.
-A survey of OU Life Science students who had undertaken one particular practical investigation found many students had developed and Janet Haresnape engagement with practical in a large population level 1 module (MST124) to develop community and analysing the results.
-A survey of OU Life Science students who had undertaken one particular practical investigation found many students had developed and progressed their practical and problem-solving Janet Haresnape engagement with practical in a large population level 1 module (MST124) to develop community and analysing the results.
-A survey of OU Life Science students who had undertaken one particular practical investigation found many students had developed and progressed their practical and problem-solving skills, but few had equated these with
+In this project, we are running a range of social activities in a large population level 1 module (MST124) to develop community and analysing the results.
+I Janet Haresnape Employability skills gained through A survey of OU Life Science students who had Janet Haresnape Employability skills gained through engagement with practical A survey of OU Life Science students who had undertaken one particular practical investigation Janet Haresnape • Janet Haresnape engagement with practical undertaken one particular practical investigation Janet Haresnape engagement with practical undertaken one particular practical investigation found many students had developed and Janet Haresnape engagement with practical undertaken one particular practical investigation found many students had developed and progressed their practical and problem-solving Janet Haresnape engagement with practical undertaken one particular practical investigation found many students had developed and progressed their practical and problem-solving skills, but few had equated these with